pop-os/wayland-protocols/GOVERNANCE.md

    by at least one member project.
 For the purposes of this clause, reviews from the individual protocol author(s) are disregarded.

+#### 2.2.1 Experimental protocol inclusion requirements

+1. Experimental protocols must be valid XML which can be consumed by wayland-scanner.
+2. All such protocols must be created with a proposal merge request outlining the need for and purpose of the protocol.
+3. All such protocols must be clearly tagged as experimental.

 ### 2.3.
 Introducing new protocols

 1. A new protocol may be proposed by submitting a merge request to the